Jolanda Devalle

 EPFLETUEDOCEDAR

-Jolanda Devalle is an architect and PhD candidate in the lab TPOD (Theory and Project of Domestic Space) led by Prof. Pier Vittorio Aureli.
-Devalle earned a Masters in Architecture from Yale, and a BA (Hons) from the University of Cambridge.
-Her studies at Yale were funded by the Edward P. Bass Fellowship in Architecture granted by the Yale School of Architecture.
-Devalle worked for four years as a design architect at Selldorf Architects in New York City, before beginning her doctoral studies at EPFL.
-Her writings on architecture have been published in The New York Review of Architecture (NYRA), Paprika! and Burning Farm.
-She is a co-editor of the architecture journal Burning Farm, and has coedited the forthcoming book Order and Disorder: Selected Essays by Manfredo Tafuri (Birkhäuser, spring 2026).
+Jolanda Devalle is an architect and PhD candidate part of the Theory and Project of Domestic Space Laboratory led by Professor Pier Vittorio Aureli.
+Devalle holds and M.Arch from the Yale School of Architecture and a B.Arch from the University of Cambridge.
+Prior to her doctoral studies, she practiced architecture for several years at Selldorf Architects in New York.
+Her writings on architecture have appeared in publications including Log, The New York Review of Architecture (NYRA), Paprika! and Burning Farm.
+Devalle is an editor of the Burning Farm: A Journal on Architecture and Domestic Space, and has coedited the forthcoming book Order and Disorder: Selected Essays and Interviews by Manfredo Tafuri 19641994 (Birkhäuser, Spring 2026).

 Education